Walking Tour Istanbul In Sultanahmet – 2 Days

 Grand Bazaar is a classical example of Ottoman civil architecture in Istanbul and deserves a visit not only for the shopping experience but also to see the way it was built.
 It’s a covered box.

-This ultimate medieval shopping center is a monstrous hives of little shops all under one roof and cut up into labyrinthal alleys, which are, arched overhead.
+This ultimate medieval shopping center is a monstrous hive of little shops all under one roof and cut up into labyrinthal alleys, which are arched overhead.

 Grand Bazaar is Turkey’s largest and oldest covered market offering excellent shopping opportunities: